muimui3/ocpkvm/myreadme.md

 Run the ansible playbook
 ------------------------

-Run the playbook to setup your helper node
+Run the playbook to setup the helper node

     ansible-playbook -e @vars.yaml  play.yaml

-### If ansible Playbook fail for some reason
+### If ansible Playbook fail

-If the ansible scripts fail you can execute the following script to clean the environment but do it your own risk
+If the ansible scripts fail, execute the following script to clean the
+environment:

     ansible-playbook -e @vars.yaml  clean.yaml

-After it is done, ssh into the helper node to run the following command to get info about your environment and some install help
+After it is done, ssh into the helper node, and run the following command to get info about the environment and some installation help:

     /usr/local/bin/helpernodecheck

 Install RHCOS on the VMs
 ------------------------

-From this point forward, all the work is done on the Helper Node.
+From this point forward, all work is done on the helper node.

 At this point the bootstrap VM, the master VMs and the workers VMs are created, but OS has yet to be installed on the VMs.
-All the VMs except for the Helper Node should be in shutdown status.
+All the VMs except for the helper node are in shutdown status.

 This section provide instruction on installing the OS to each VM.